MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxstreamaudioenginegetstream.md

 ## -description

+TBD - The AcxStreamAudioEngineGetStream function retrieves a ACXSTREAM ACX object for a given StreamAudioEngine ACX object.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -parameters

 ### -param StreamAudioEngine

 An ACXSTREAMAUDIOENGINE ACX audio engine object  that is used in a render circuit, to represent a DSP.
-For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns